lukeg101/lukeg101.github.io/about.md

 <img class="col one right" src="/img/{{ page.imgpath }}/prof_pic.jpg" alt="me at trinity college, oxford">

 <br/>
 I am a PhD student at [University College London](https://www.ucl.ac.uk) in the [PPLV](http://pplv.cs.ucl.ac.uk/welcome/) group.
-My focus is on on compiler validation/verification with formal memory (consistecy) models in the context of relaxed memory and concurrency.
-My PhD is funded by [Arm](https://www.arm.com) and I am supervised by Jade Alglave, Lee Smith, and Byron Cook.
+My PhD topic is Translation Validation for Weak Memory Models.
+My PhD is funded by [Arm](https://www.arm.com) as part of an EPSRC iCase studentship.
+I am supervised by Jade Alglave, Lee Smith, and Byron Cook.

 Previously I was a Compiler Engineer at Arm in Cambridge, where I worked on the Open Source [LLVM](https://llvm.org/) compiler, Arm Compiler, and system validation/verification, and testing of compilers using executable architecture specifications, SMT solvers, and formal memory models.
 I obtained my Masters in Computer Science Masters from the University of Oxford and my Bachelors in Computer Science at the University of Nottingham.